erichs/dashlights/docs/signals/privileged_path.md

 ## What this is

+This signal detects dangerous entries in your `PATH` environment variable, including:
+- world-writable directories (where any user can write files)
+- the current directory (`.`) or empty PATH segments that imply the current directory
+- user-specific bin directories (like `$HOME/bin`, `$HOME/.local/bin`, `$GOPATH/bin`, or `~/.cargo/bin`) that appear *before* system directories such as `/usr/bin` or `/bin`

-This signal detects when your `PATH` environment variable includes directories that are writable by other users (world-writable or group-writable).
-This is a security risk because attackers can place malicious executables in these directories, and when you run a command, the malicious version executes instead of the legitimate one.
+These patterns are risky because attackers can place malicious executables in these directories, and when you run a command, the malicious version executes instead of the legitimate one.

-Common problematic paths:
-- `/tmp` - World-writable temporary directory
-- `/var/tmp` - World-writable temporary directory
-- Current directory (`.`) - Can be manipulated by attackers
-- Any directory with permissions 777, 775, or 755 owned by another user

 ## Why this matters